http4k/http4k-connect/src/docs/guide/concepts/api-clients.md

-Each system API Adapter is modelled as a single function with arity 1 (that is it takes only a single parameter) returning a [Result4k](https://github.com/fork-handles/forkhandles/tree/trunk/result4k) Success/Failure monad type), which is known as an `Action`.
+Each system API Client is modelled as a single function with arity 1 (that is it takes only a single parameter) returning a [Result4k](https://github.com/fork-handles/forkhandles/tree/trunk/result4k) Success/Failure monad type), which is known as an `Action`.
 The Client is responsible for managing the overall protocol with the remote system.
 There are also a set of extension methods generated to provide a more traditional function-based version of the same interface.

-The module naming scheme for API Adapters is:
+The module naming scheme for API Clients is:

 ### org.http4k:http4k-connect-{vendor}-{system}